G-Snipes/G-Snipes.github.io/content/blog/2025/all-the-flowers-interview/index.md

 ___

-## Q5: So what's some what's up with the current lineup?
+## Q5: So what's up with the current lineup?

 **Patrick:** Oh, we're mixing and bobbing in bassists right now.
 Everybody's going through some big life changes.
 Esther is currently living in New York for the summer.